awave1/lecture-notes/grst205/midterm02.md

 ### Rise Of Macedon

 - **350-338 BCE**: intervened in disputes betwen polies
+- Phillip II was the king during Battle of Chaeronea
 - **338 BCE**: **Battle of Chaeronea**:
   - Defeat of remaining Greek opposition
+  - Macedonians solidify control of Greece
 - Phillip strenthened loyalty to king among elite and non-elite Macedonians
 - **337 BCE**: **League of Corinth**, founded by Phillip with two goals:
   - Common peace in Greece
   - Vengeance against Persia
 - Macedonians used new weapon, **sarissa** and more cavalry to break up hoplite phalanx
 - Had greek style theatres
+- **Phillip II**:
+  - Encoureged loyalty
+  - United greeks
+  - Invented new technology
+  - **336 BCE**: dies

 ## Alexander the Great